go-spatial/tegola/README.md

   max_zoom = 18                            # maximum zoom level to include this layer
 ```

-\* more on PostgreSQL SSL mode [here](https://www.postgresql.org/docs/9.2/static/libpq-ssl.html).
-The `postgis` config also supports "ssl_cert" and "ssl_key" options are required, corresponding semantically with "PGSSLKEY" and "PGSSLCERT".
+More information on PostgreSQL SSL modes can be found [here](https://www.postgresql.org/docs/current/libpq-ssl.html).
+The `postgis` config also supports _"ssl_key"_ and _"ssl_cert"_ options are required, corresponding semantically with
+_"PGSSLKEY"_ and _"PGSSLCERT"_.
 These options do not check for environment variables automatically.

 See the section [below](#environment-variables) on injecting environment variables into the config.

 ### Example config using Postgres 12 / PostGIS 3.0 ST_AsMVT():